How ‘per-page’ pricing masks the true cost of your VDR

 You only pay for the storage space in GB and MB, no matter how many times you delete and upload the same file again.

-• Simple storage reporting
+• Real-time storage reporting

-FeatureIdeals usage-based approachLegacy per-page approach
+FeatureIdeals usage-based approachLegacy ‘per-page’ approach

 Cost transparencyFull transparencyHidden fees